kebbidailynews/kebbidailynewsafrica/content/news/2025-07-21-ui-ux-design-and-cloud-computing-securing-a-global-talent-visa-in-2025.md

 ---
 title: "UI/UX Design and Cloud Computing: Securing a Global Talent Visa in 2025"
-excerpt: Nigeria’s 70,000+ developers and growing design talent, per Jobberman, position professionals to meet GTV criteria
+excerpt: Nigeria’s 70000 developers and growing design talent
 summary: "The GTV, administered by Tech Nation, targets leaders or potential leaders in digital technology, including UI/UX design and cloud computing.
   UI/UX designers create user-friendly interfaces for apps and websites, while